LenHodgeman/DP-Access-Management-API/docs/digitalpersona-authentication.md

 The DigitalPersona Authentication API is used to implement authentication of supported credentials in your web-based application.

-[Could use additional content, but not duplicating or overlapping the main content on the authentication repo.]
+[Could use additional high-level content, but not duplicating or overlapping the main content on the authentication repo.]

 To view the digitalpersona-authentication repo, click the following link.